 Should my wisdom teeth be removed?

 Some people have one or two wisdom teeth, others grow four or more, and some individuals have no wisdom teeth at all.
 The best way to know the condition of your wisdom teeth, or if you even have them, is to schedule an evaluation with a dental professional.
 If your wisdom teeth are positioned in a manner that presents problems, they will be recommended for removal.
 Wisdom teeth tend to grow in at an angle toward the other molars, which can cause severe pain, lead to oral infection, or cause pathological conditions.
 When the wisdom tooth is growing in, it can trap plaque and debris, making your teeth more vulnerable to decay or gum disease.
 The wisdom teeth damage neighboring molars and can harm the jaw bone and important nerves in the face.

-While wisdom teeth removal procedures can be performed on adults, it is generally best to have wisdom teeth extracted during the mid to late teens.
+While wisdom teeth removal procedures can be performed on adults, it is best to have wisdom teeth extracted during the mid to late teens.
 By removing wisdom teeth during this period, we can prevent them from disrupting the normal growth and alignment of your healthy teeth.
-In addition, the wisdom teeth aren’t fully formed, and the jaw bone is more forgiving at an early age, making the recovery much more comfortable following treatment.
+Additionally, the wisdom teeth aren’t fully formed, and the jaw bone is more forgiving at an early age, making the recovery much more comfortable following treatment.
 Whether you have partially erupted or fully erupted wisdom teeth, we will gladly schedule you a consultation to help you determine whether wisdom teeth removal is right for you.